What is being proposed

 - BNG were invited to a meeting with Chiltern District Planning officers in December 2017.
 Council Officers rejected the BNG notion that brownfield land could meet all the unmet housing needs of the area.
 BNG were not impressed and have since agreed to appoint a barrister from the famous Landmark Chambers to advise on final submissions to the Council and to appear at the future Local Plan Inquiry (Examination in Public) probably in 2019.

 - BNG are fundraising to pay for this legal representation against the emerging Draft Local Plan Find out more about our fundraising efforts here.

-- BNG have reached their fundraising target of £20,000.
+- BNG reached their initial fundraising target of £20,000.
 We are still leaving all the fundraising channels open and will continue to request funds so that we can exceed the original target as surplus legal funds will be required for this lengthy campaign.

 - The Local Development Scheme was further delayed again.
 Suggestions were that the next Consultation Stage would occur towards the end of 2018.
 BNG have in the interim had an initial consultation with our retain barrister from Landmark Chambers and have also sought additional third party expert consultants as well.